Continuous Performance Management

 Sample Meeting Agendas

-In the initial meeting, new team members discuss frustrations, role clarity, success metrics, decision-making, team culture, and desired frequency of future touchpoints.
+In the initial meeting, new employees discuss role clarity, success metrics, decision-making, team culture, and desired frequency of future touchpoints.
 Feedback preferences, workload, management style, and career goals are also reviewed.

 Issues (~10 minutes)